vanhoefm/dragonslayer/README.md

 	[03:22:13] 38:2c:4a:c1:69:c0: AP is initiating 4-way handshake => server is vulnerable to reflection attack!
 	[03:22:14] 38:2c:4a:c1:69:c0: AP is initiating 4-way handshake => server is vulnerable to reflection attack!

 The tool will display **server is vulnerable to reflection attack!** if it is vulnerable.
-If this message is not display, try executing the attack several times.
+If this message is not displayed, try executing the attack several times.
 If the server is never detected as being vulnerable, it is not vulnerable to this specific attack.

 # Testing attacks against the client

 ## Preperation

 First modify `dragonslayer/hostapd.conf` and **edit the line `interface=` to specify the Wi-Fi interface** that will be used to execute the tests.
-Note that for all tests, once the script is running, you must let the device being tested connect to the **SSID dragonslayer with as username bob** and the password can be anything.
+Note that for all tests, once the script is running, you must let the device being tested connect to the **network "dragonslayer" with as username "bob"**.
+The password can be anything.
 You can change settings of the AP by modifying `dragonslayer/hostapd.conf`.

 ## Invalid curve attack

 To test whether an EAP-pwd client is vulnerable to invalid curve attacks, start `dragonslayer-server.sh` using the `-a 1` parameter.
-Using the server is running, connect to it with the client you want to test.
-For example:
+Once the server is running, connect to it with the client you want to test.
+Example output is:

 	[mathy@mathy-work dragonslayer]$ sudo ./dragonslayer-server.sh -a 1
 	Configuration file: hostapd.conf